Tobbe85/winlator/README.md

 - Pico Keyboard Support (Right Thumbstick Press)

 Also i added:
-- Option to enable/disable Passthrough in Winlator Settings
+- Option to enable/disable Passthrough in Winlator Settings (Disabled Passthrough will give you a performance boost)
 - bigger screen in XR

 # Recommended: